thiblahute/meson-website/Subprojects.md

 This uses the system dependency when available and the self built version if not.
 If you want to always use the subproject, that is also possible, just use `subproject` and `get_variable` as discussed above to get the dependency object.

+# Obtaining subprojects

+Meson ships with a dependency system to automatically obtain dependency subprojects.
+It is documented in the [Wrap dependency system manual](Wrap dependency system manual).

 ---

 [Back to index](Manual).